-Beacon Road, Chulmleigh, Devon EX18 7AA
+Beacon Road, Chulmleigh, Devon EX18 7AA 01769 580535

-01769 580535 www.chulmleigh.academy admin@chulmleigh-primary.devon.sch.uk
+www.chulmleigh.academy admin@chulmleigh-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.